- Activity Level: high

 - Registered?: other

-Cockalier Breed Profile
+Cockalier Dog Breed Information

 The Cockalier is a designer dog breed that is a cross between a Cocker Spaniel and a Cavalier King Charles Spaniel.
 These designer dogs originated in the United States and are characterized by their cuddly lap dog personality and long, floppy ears.